 |7 Dijkstra’s algorithm again; binary heap; making the heap generic||9 hashing; vector hash table; open-addressing hash table|

 |14 Bloom filter; understanding memory and pointers linked list queue;||16 binary search tree; binomial heap; Huffman coding|

 |21 doubly-linked list deque; final project discussion||23 – Thanksgiving —|

 |28 object-oriented graphics library||30 ISL+λ interpreter|

-Homework will be assigned every week and due Tuesday evenings.
+Homework will be assigned every week and due Tuesday evenings at 11:59 PM.
 General homework policies are here.